01 of 13

-The Arepa is definitely one of the most popular foods in Colombia and is eaten on a daily basis.
-Although most of the dough is made by hand at the desired time of consumption, it is also available pre-prepared at grocery stores across the U.S. and in South America.
+Arepa is definitely one of the most popular foods in Venezuela and is eaten on a daily basis.
+Although the corn dough is shaped and grilled at the desired time of consumption, ready-to-grill arepas are also available at grocery stores.

 11 of 13

-Thanks to Chef David Chang of Momofuku, steamed buns are popping up on menus all across the United States these days.
-From barbecued pork belly with pickles to deep fried tofu with crushed peanuts, the possibilities are constantly exciting and experimental.
+Thanks to Chef David Chang of Momofuku, steamed buns are popping up on menus all across the United States.
+From barbecued pork belly with pickles to deep-fried tofu with crushed peanuts, the new fillings are both exciting and experimental.